 However, I did have two gripes with this book.
 The first, as mentioned above, was the blurb I found on Amazon, which is far too detailed for my liking.
 Hello!
 This is a work by Fredrik Backman, people!
 He’s already got a huge following; you don’t need to give so much away.
 I promise you, it will sell even if all you say is “Fredrik Backman’s newest work is a thought-provoking novella about love, death, choices and consequences”!
 My other problem was that they sold the Kindle file of this book together with an excerpt from “Beartown” and lots and lots of promos of all Backman’s other books.
 With all these additions, the novella itself ended at just past the 50% mark of the file!
 I suspect they did it just to fool people like me into thinking we had more Backman to read.
 Although this did tick me off somewhat, it didn’t really distract from the novella itself, and I cannot give it less than a full five out of five stars (surprise, surprise - NOT!).

-William Morrow will release "Last Christmas in Paris" by Hazel Gaynor and Heather Webb on October 3, 2017.
-This book is available (for pre-order) from Amazon US, Amazon UK, Amazon CA, Barnes & Noble, Kobo eBooks (USA, Canada & Australia), Kobo Audio books (USA, Canada & Australia), eBooks, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris or Better World Books as well as from an IndieBound store near you.
-I would like to thank the publishers for sending me an ARC of this novel via Edelweiss in exchange for a fair review.
+Atria Books released "The Deal of a Lifetime: A Novella" by Fredrik Backman on October 31, 2017.
+This book is available from Amazon, Barnes & Noble, Kobo Books (USA, Canada & Australia), Kobo audio books (USA, Canada & Australia), eBooks, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris or Better World Books as well as from an IndieBound store near you.